 House Blend Dark：213℃ 10’50’’~11’00’’

-*Please note that any order made after 12pm on Thursday and Sunday will likely to be fulfilled on the next week’s roasting day.
+*Any order made after 12pm on Wednesday and Saturday will likely to be fulfilled on the next week’s roasting day.

 We understand the quality of the raw material determines most of the quality of the end product.
 That is why the selection of green beans, and knowing the source and traceability is so important to us.

 We work with only reputable green bean importors - Cafe Imports, Nordic Approach, Umi no muko, along with directly sourcing from mirco lots from around the world.
 We make sure to understand as much as possible the farmers, their approach to harvest, processing, and logistics to reach Japan.

 At Kurasu we roast with a 6 kg semi-hot blast type roaster made by a Dutch manufacturer, Giesen.

 The roaster helps us roast a coffee with a soft, complex flavour and texture.

 Coffee beans are naturally fragrant and have fresh and juicy acidity and sweetness of fruits.
 We make sure not to develop the roast too long and conscious to find the perfect balance to maximize the potential of each coffee.

 We roast 2-3 times a week - at each session, right after roasting and on the day before the roasting, we check the quality of our roasted coffee.